 Tips and Tricks on How you can minimise your expenditure and increase your savings.
-We all know we have to save, be it for retirement, or for a large item such as a house, or even a holiday.
+We all know we have to save, be it for retirement, a large item such as a house, or even a holiday.
 But why does it have to be so hard?

 Introduction to successful saving